Master's degree in Curatorial Practice

 - International network of institutions and organizations for career development

-There has never been a moment so potent in the explosive growth of venues for curatorial work across the globe.
-Our program in Curatorial Practice (CP) is predicated on the fact that the global enterprise of the art world—including museums, Kunsthallen, commercial and nonprofit galleries, private collections, alternative spaces, biennials, art fairs, online art sites, and a vast number of other publicly and privately supported art platforms—has increased the number of curatorial ventures for programming on local, national, and international stages.
-CP embraces the nature of artistic and curatorial practices as fully interdisciplinary.
-The visual arts, design, film, new media, performance, research-based practices, and other aspects of knowledge production and transfer are all within our program’s active educational and professional purview.
+There has never been a moment so potent in the explosive growth of venues for curatorial work across the globe, while the political urgencies we now see around the world are a call to curators everywhere to turn their attention toward the intersection of social and cultural concerns.
+Our program in Curatorial Practice (MACP) is predicated on the fact that the global enterprise of the art world—including museums, Kunsthallen, commercial and nonprofit galleries, private collections, alternative spaces, biennials, art fairs, online art sites, and a vast number of other publicly and privately supported art platforms—has increased the number of curatorial ventures for programming on local, national and international stages that seek to effect change.

-The space that CP occupies on West 21st Street, close by the galleries in Chelsea, with easy access to museums and other exhibition venues in Manhattan, Brooklyn, and the other boroughs, affirms this programmatic approach.
-Our facilities have been designed from the ground up specifically for us by Charles Renfro of the world-renowned architectural practice of Diller Scofidio + Renfro, in association with the young design firm Leong Leong.
-Their mission is to create a dynamic environment in which continual discussion, pedagogy, professional visits, critical encounters, research, and production take place.
-Of course, our purpose-built facilities fit within the exceptional network of studios and workshops for every creative practice, along with libraries, labs, and galleries that comprise the School of Visual Arts.
+The space that MACP occupies, close by the galleries in Chelsea and within reach of museums and other exhibition venues in Manhattan, Brooklyn and the other boroughs, affirms our programmatic approach, which fluidly mixes practice, research and theory.
+Our facilities have been designed from the ground up specifically for us by Charles Renfro of the world-renowned architectural practice of Diller Scofidio + Renfro, in association with the design firm Leong Leong.
+Their mission was to create a dynamic space in which discussion, study, professional visits, critical encounters, research and production take place in an immensely flexible, technologically sophisticated, and comfortable work environment.
+Our beautiful facilities fit within the exceptional network of studios, workshops for every creative practice, libraries, labs and galleries that make up the School of Visual Arts.
 The faculty and artists of SVA’s other programs offer still more possibilities for collaboration.

 Steven Henry Madoff, chair